-- 5.1 The school will raise parents' awareness of internet safety at the induction stage of a student referral - 5.2 Online safety will also be covered during parents' evenings. - 5.3 If parents have any queries or concerns in relation to online safety, these should be raised in the first instance with the Headteacher and/or the DSL. - 5.4 Concerns or queries about this policy can be raised with the DSL or the Headteacher.
+- 5.1 The school will raise parents' awareness of internet safety at the initial student induction visit. - 5.2 Online safety will also be covered during parents' evenings. - 5.3 If parents have any queries or concerns in relation to online safety, these should be raised in the first instance with the Headteacher and/or the DSL. - 5.4 Concerns or queries about this policy can be raised with the DSL or the Headteacher.